paul-hammant/imapdigester/README.md

 Both 1-1 messages and Room mentions are rolled up into a single most-recent-first email.

+If you're interested in increasing the support for Hipchat - (please vote on feature request 579](https://jira.atlassian.com/browse/HCPUB-579)

 ## Linkedin Invitations

 Invitations are rolled up into a single most-recent-first email.